Chart Color Schemes

 Saratoga - Davistown is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Saratoga-Davistown was found to have below average cultural diversity, with 85.9% of its population born in Australia, 93.0% being citizens, and 96.6% speaking English only at home.
-Christianity is the main religion in Saratoga-Davistown, comprising 55.8% of people, compared to 53.4% across Greater Sydney.
-The top three ancestry groups are English (33.3%), Australian (29.6%), and Irish (9.9%).
+Saratoga-Davistown was found to have a below-average level of cultural diversity, with 85.9% of its population born in Australia, 93.0% being citizens, and 96.6% speaking English only at home.
+The predominant religion in Saratoga-Davistown is Christianity, which accounts for 55.8% of the population, compared to 53.4% across Greater Sydney.
+In terms of ancestry, the top three groups represented are English (33.3%), Australian (29.6%), and Irish (9.9%).

-Notably, Scottish ancestry is overrepresented at 8.8%, compared to 7.9% regionally, while New Zealand and Maltese ancestries are also slightly higher than regional averages at 0.9% and 0.7% respectively.
+Notably, Scottish ancestry is overrepresented at 8.8%, compared to 7.9% regionally.
+New Zealand ancestry is also slightly higher at 0.9%, versus 0.7%.
+Maltese ancestry remains consistent with the regional average at 0.7%.

 Frequently Asked Questions - Diversity